Bavaria: Demographics

 Bavaria has a population of approximately 13.1 million inhabitants (2020).
 Eight of the 80 largest cities in Germany are located within Bavaria with Munich being the largest (1,484,226 inhabitants, approximately 6.1 million when including the broader metropolitan area), followed by Nuremberg (518,370 inhabitants, approximately 3.6 million when including the broader metropolitan area), Augsburg (296,582 inhabitants) and Regensburg (153,094 inhabitants).
 All other cities in Bavaria had less than 150,000 inhabitants each in 2020.
 Population density in Bavaria was 186 PD/sqkm, below the national average of 233 PD/sqkm.
-Foreign nationals resident in Bavaria (both immigrants and refugees/asylum seekers) were principally from other EU countries and Turkey.
+Foreign nationals resident in Bavaria (both immigrants and refugees/asylum seekers) were principally from other EU countries, Turkey, and Syria.